sith-lab/yet-another-mirage-of-breaking-mirage/README.md

 * Please clear `/code/reproduction/repro_results` before running, if you ran any experiments previously.

-### For Reproducing Only RCO's AES Cache Occupancy Attack (Our Figure 1)
+### For Reproducing RCO AES Cache Occupancy Attack (Our Figure 1)

-This only reproduces our Figure 1, i.e., just the results of Systematic Evaluation of Randomized Cache Designs against Cache Occupancy (RCO) published at SEC'25,
+This only reproduces our Figure 1. i.e., the results of Systematic Evaluation of Randomized Cache Designs against Cache Occupancy (RCO) published at SEC'25,

 1. Build the docker container and gem5 *without* our fixes.
 ```